 Citizens of the European Union, the European Economic Area and Switzerland do not require a visa to enter the Netherlands.

 No visa needed

-Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei Darussalam, Canada, Chile, Costa Rica, Dominica, El Salvador, Former Yugoslav Republic of Macedonia,, Grenada, Guatemala, Holy See (State of the Vatican), Honduras, Israel, Japan, Malaysia, Mauritius, Mexico, Moldova (Republic of), Monaco, Montenegro, New Zealand, Nicaragua, Panama, Paraguay, Samoa, San Marino, Seychelles, Serbia, Singapore, South Korea, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Timor-Leste, Trinidad and Tobago, United Arab Emirates, United States of America, Uruguay, Vanuatu, Venezuela.
+Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei Darussalam, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Former Yugoslav Republic of Macedonia, Grenada, Guatemala, Holy See (State of the Vatican), Honduras, Israel, Japan, Kiribati, Malaysia, Marshall Islands, Mauritius, Mexico, Micronesia, Moldova, (Republic of) Monaco, Montenegro, New Zealand, Nicaragua, Palau, Panama, Paraguay, Samoa, San Marino, Seychelles, Serbia, Singapore, Solomon Islands, South Korea, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, United Arab Emirates, United States of America, Uruguay, Vanuatu, Venezuela.

 If you are a national from any other country, you need a visa for a stay of less than 3 months in the Netherlands.
 You need to apply for a visa at the Dutch embassy or consulate in your country before you come to the Netherlands.

 If you are planning to stay in the Netherlands for a period longer than 3 months, you need an Machtiging tot Voorlopig Verblijf (MVV).
 An MVV is a temporary residence permit for anyone wanting to remain in the Netherlands for more than three months.